 Consumer Complaint Instructions

-The Advocacy and Intervention and the Consumer & Environmental Protection Divisions of the Office of the Attorney General enforce consumer laws in the State of New Mexico that exist to shield the public from fraudulent and unfair business practices.
+The Advocacy and Intervention and the Consumer & Environmental Protection Divisions of the New Mexico Department of Justice enforce consumer laws in the State of New Mexico that exist to shield the public from fraudulent and unfair business practices.
 Our state’s principal consumer law is the Unfair Practices Act.
-Under the Unfair Practices Act, the Office of the Attorney General provides multi-level services to the public to ensure that consumers have safe and satisfactory interactions with businesses operating in New Mexico.
+Under the Unfair Practices Act, the NMDOJ provides multi-level services to the public to ensure that consumers have safe and satisfactory interactions with businesses operating in New Mexico.

 Advocacy and Intervention

-The Office of the Attorney General does not act and cannot act as a private attorney for individual citizens.
+The New Mexico Department of Justice does not act and cannot act as a private attorney for individual citizens.
 However, in some matters, if a consumer is unable to resolve a dispute with a business, the Advocacy and Intervention complaint resolution services may be available.
 There is no charge to the public for these services.
-The Office of the Attorney General can never guarantee a particular outcome.
+The New Mexico Department of Justice can never guarantee a particular outcome.

 Some of the types of complaints the Advocacy and Intervention Division handles: